amandashu/Workout_Recommender/README.md

 **Config**: `data-params.json` has file paths outputs for data collection/preprocessing and `test-params.json` has the data paths for the test target.
 To webscrape, this folder should also include `chromedriver.json`.
 To gather Youtube data, `api_key.json` specifies the api key.
 To run the app, `db_config.json` has the database configurations.

-**Notebook**: `eda.ipynb` is a notebook with exploratory data analysis on scraped data. `models.ipynb` is a notebook reporting the recommendation models' performance across various parameters.
+**Notebook**: `eda.ipynb` is a notebook with exploratory data analysis on scraped data. `models.ipynb` is a notebook reporting the recommendation models' performance across various parameters. `top_popular_extension.ipynb` is a notebook looking into adding Youtube API data into the top popular recommender.

 **Static**: `images` folder holds a gif ([source](https://www.pinterest.at/pin/512495632597411529/)) used for the loading page. `js` contains `overlay.js`, for display of videos on the recommendation page, and `workout_info.js` for registration and update preferences pages. `styles` holds a css file and `vendor` holds several javascript files (Bootstrap, JQuery) for styling/theming of the website.